 The twenty-sixth session of the Conference of the Parties (COP 26) to the UNFCCC will be hosted by the United Kingdom, in partnership with Italy.
 The summit will bring parties together to accelerate action towards the goals of the Paris Agreement and the UN Framework Convention on Climate Change.
 More than 190 world leaders will participate, along with tens of thousands of negotiators, government representatives, businesses and citizens for twelve days of talks.

 In an increasingly interconnected world, multilateralism is far more than an abstract concept.
 It is the key to responding to these challenges, and the G20, bringing together much of the world’s population and of the global economy, must live up to its role.
 This is why the 2021 G20, under the Italian Presidency, will focus on three broad, interconnected pillars of action: People, Planet, Prosperity.
-We are working to bridge the digital divide and make digitalization an opportunity for all, improve productivity and – in short – to leave no one behind.

 World Food Prize events - Gaining Momentum: Food Systems Transformation in the Decade of Action